We seek the best for and from every student

 Each day boarders walk to school and are fully immersed in the day school, returning after school for activities and extra curriuclar pursuits.

 Pastoral care at the College is outstanding and a very strong focus.
-Each student has access to a mentor who they meet with daily.
+Each student is assigned a mentor who they meet with a number of times each week.
 Mentors report to their Head of House and together they provide a strong pastoral care program for every student.

 We are known for our sense of community and connectedness.
 What sets us apart is our regional setting with everything city schools have to offer – a wide range of opportunities, unique programs, world-class facilities, and a range of boarding options – all set in a natural environment.